-In order to save snapshots on your PC, Internet Explorer should be run as Administrator.
+If Internet Explorer is used when saving snapshots on your PC, it must be run as Administrator.

 To capture a snapshot in Live View mode

 1. In Live View mode, click the Snapshot button on the toolbar to capture the live pictures.